cinchrb/cinch/README.md

 Fork the project, implement your awesome feature in its own branch, and send a pull request to one of the Cinch collaborators.
 We'll be more than happy to check it out.

-### Contributors
-- darix &lt;darix [at] nordisch.org&gt; (wrote the message splitting algorithm)
-- robgleeson (thanks for testing, contributing a lot of ideas, discussing design decisions etc)
-- Emil Loer (http://github.com/thedjinn) for improving the handling of unexpected disconnects and reconnects.
-- Check the list of authors for smaller contributions